 Civil War Service Records

 Each Union volunteer soldier should have a Compiled Military Service Record (CMSR) for each regiment in which he served.
-Most of these records are held by the National Archives.
+Most of these records are held by the National Archives and Records Administration (NARA).
 The CMSR contains basic information about the soldier's military career.
 The soldier's place of birth may be given -- if foreign born, only the country of birth is given.
 Information about age, residence, occupation and physical description is sometimes included.
 Some may also show facts about a soldier's imprisonment.

 The National Archives also has some compiled military service records of Confederate officers, noncommissioned officers, and enlisted men.
 These are similar to the records of volunteer Union soldiers.